-SHIFT + DEFAULT SCENE enters the Global Channel view (all channels).
+SHIFT + DEFAULT SCENE enters the Global Channel view showing all existing channels of all types in the order they appear in the Console.

 SHIFT + SCENES lets you add events to the current selection that are positioned under any currently selected event/s.